gabriwl165/python-web-framework/README.md

         self.body = body
 ```

-Simple, isn't it? :P, but this can help us to separate the responsibility of the classes.
+Simple, isn't it? :P But this approach helps us separate the responsibilities of our classes.
-now we can change the `on_message_complete` to:
+Now, we can modify the `on_message_complete` method to:

 ```python
 class Server(asyncio.Protocol):
     def on_message_complete(self):